Power Unit and ERS

 5.17.7 Reciprocating and rotating components :

 a) Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals.
-Ceramic bearings are not permitted in ancillaries which are included when assessing the weight of the engine, e.g. alternator, coolant pumps and oil pumps ;

 5.17.8 Static components :

 No composite materials or metal matrix composites are permitted either for the whole component or locally.